 Land Mines and Improvised Explosive Devices (IEDs) present an enduring global threat.
 The significant cost of removing mines and IEDs, both in financial terms and human casualties, is typically borne by Government and Non-Governmental Organisations (NGOs), security and stabilisation forces and commercial organisations.
-Humanitarian and post-conflict demining uses traditional well proven techniques and procedures.
-The MIDAS programme planned to use satellite technologies as a key enabler for new services to make demining operations safer, more efficient, lower cost and more auditable.
+Humanitarian and post-conflict demining uses traditional well proven techniques and procedures with hand-written reports and progress drawings.

 The key users of the MIDAS systems and services are the organisations either undertaking mine clearance operations worldwide or training deminers.

-The key top-level user needs derived for MIDAS are:
+Hence, the key user needs derived for MIDAS are:

 The MIDAS Clearance Management System (CMS) can improve the efficiency and effectiveness of mine clearance operations.
 The CMS can be used to provide real-time monitoring of mine clearance operations.
 Deminers will use detectors equipped with state-of-the-art GNSS-based tracking systems, which receive GNSS signals, and send centimetre-level accurate location data over a wireless link.
 The location data, representing the tracked path of the detectors and marked threats, is picked up by a receiver which is connected to a rugged PC running the Clearance Management Tool (CMT) software.

 - The CMT incorporates Geographic Information System (GIS) based software tools to capture, store, analyse, manage and present geographic data for mine clearance operations, including Earth Observation (EO) imagery and the real-time clearance data.